Open 24/7 — Emergency Service Available

 Any reputable installer should give you the exact model number and confirm it's on Natural Resources Canada's qualified products list before you order.
 If they can't, that's a flag.

-Several manufacturers make cold-climate heat pumps that perform well in Ontario and qualify for rebates — among them Mitsubishi, Fujitsu, Daikin, Bosch, Carrier, Goodman, and Rheem.
+Several manufacturers make cold-climate heat pumps that perform well in Ontario — among them Mitsubishi, Fujitsu, Daikin, Bosch, Carrier, Goodman, and Rheem.
 The ductless specialists (Mitsubishi, Fujitsu, Daikin) built their reputation on cold-climate mini-splits; the ducted-system brands (Carrier, Bosch, Goodman, Rheem) make central cold-climate units that work with existing ductwork.
-We install from the qualified list and match the brand and model to your home rather than pushing one label — see our heat pump installation page and our brand pages for Goodman and Rheem.
+We install from proven cold-climate models and match the brand and model to your home rather than pushing one label — see our heat pump installation page and our brand pages for Goodman and Rheem.

 Ducted vs ductless: which fits your home